The Devil's Backbone: Plot

 As the orphans and faculty prepare to leave, Conchita discovers Jacinto pouring gasoline around the kitchen.
 She shoots him in the arm after he mocks her, causing a furious Jacinto to start a fire before fleeing the building.
-Carmen and fellow teacher Alma attempt to put out the fire, but fail to prevent an explosion; Alma is killed by the blast, as are several of the children.
-Casares finds a mortally wounded Carmen inside the building, and tearfully stays with her as she dies.
-Casares decides to remain in the charred orphanage with the surviving children, arming himself for Jacinto's return.
+Carmen and fellow teacher Alma attempt to put out the fire but fail to prevent an explosion; Alma is killed by the blast along with several of the children.
+Casares finds a mortally wounded Carmen inside the building and tearfully stays with her as she dies.
+He decides to remain in the charred orphanage with the surviving children, arming himself for Jacinto's return.

-The following night, Jaime reveals to Carlos the details of Santi's disappearance: Jaime and Santi had been collecting slugs at the cistern, when they spotted Jacinto attempting to open the safe where the gold was kept.
+The following night, Jaime reveals to Carlos the details of Santi's disappearance: Jaime and Santi had been collecting slugs at the cistern when they spotted Jacinto attempting to open the safe where the gold was kept.
 Jaime managed to escape, but Jacinto cornered Santi and attempted to threaten him into keeping silent.
 In anger, Jacinto shoved Santi against a stone wall, giving him a severe head injury and sending him into shock.
 A panicked Jacinto then tied stones to Santi before sinking his body in the cistern.
-A terrified Jaime then ran into the courtyard, only to have the bomb land several feet from him moments later.
+A terrified Jaime ran into the courtyard, only to have the bomb land several feet from him moments later.

-Jaime insists that he is no longer scared of Jacinto, and will kill him if he returns.
+Jaime insists that he is no longer scared of Jacinto and will kill him if he returns.
 Conchita attempts to walk to the nearest town for help when she encounters Jacinto and two associates driving back to the orphanage to claim the gold.
-Jacinto threatens her with a knife, telling her to apologize for shooting him, but she insults him instead, and he stabs her to death.
+Jacinto threatens her with a knife, telling her to apologize for shooting him; she insults him, and he stabs her to death.
 Carlos has a final encounter with Santi's ghost, who he is no longer afraid of after hearing the circumstances of his death.
 The ghost quietly demands that Carlos bring Jacinto to him.

 Casares dies of his injuries as Jacinto and his associates reach the orphanage and imprison the orphans while they search for the gold.
 The two other men eventually grow impatient and leave, but Jacinto finds and takes the stash.
-Meanwhile, Jaime encourages the children to fight back, and they fashion weapons from sharpened sticks and broken glass.
-The ghost of Casares then comes to free them, unlocking the door, leaving behind a monogrammed handkerchief.
+Jaime reveals Santi was murdered by Jacinto, encouraging the children to fight back.
+They fashion weapons from sharpened sticks and broken glass.
+The ghost of Casares then comes to free them from a locked door, leaving behind a monogrammed handkerchief.
 The children attack Jacinto in the cellar, finally pushing him into the cistern where he had dumped Santi's body.
-Weighed down by the gold he was carrying, Jacinto struggles to resurface, but Santi's ghost appears from the depths and drags him to his death.
+Weighed down by the gold he was carrying, Jacinto struggles to resurface but Santi's ghost appears and drags him to his death.

-As the remaining children leave the orphanage and head to town, Casares' ghost watches them from the doorway.
+Carlos tearfully says goodbye to Casares, and the remaining children leave the orphanage and head to town.
+Casares' ghost watches them from the doorway.